-All bags will be inspected before they can be placed in the checkrooms or carried into the Gallery.
+All bags will be inspected before they can be placed in the checkrooms or carried into the National Gallery.
 Luggage and other oversized bags will undergo X-ray screening.
 Items larger than 17 × 26 inches (43 × 66 centimeters) are not permitted in the checkrooms or galleries.

 Free checkrooms are located at each entrance.
 Visitors must check luggage, oversized bags, and any other items that cannot be carried reasonably and safely in the galleries.
-The Gallery reserves the right to refuse items and is not responsible for items held in the checkrooms.
+The National Gallery reserves the right to refuse items and is not responsible for items held in the checkrooms.

 Visitors must either keep water bottles concealed or contained at all times or place them in bags and check them.
 Visitors must either keep umbrellas in their purses or backpacks or check them.

 Laptops, cameras, fur coats, and other items of value cannot be checked, but may be carried into the galleries.
-The Gallery is not responsible for loss of or damage to items of value.
+The National Gallery is not responsible for loss of or damage to items of value.

 All galleries and facilities are wheelchair accessible.
 The 6th Street entrance to the West Building and the 4th Street entrance to the East Building have ramps to accommodate wheelchairs and strollers.
 Wheelchairs are available at all entrances on a first-come, first-served basis.
 Visit our Accessibility and Inclusion page for more information.

-Strollers are available at all Gallery entrances on a first-come, first-served basis.
+Strollers are available at all National Gallery entrances on a first-come, first-served basis.
 Visitors are always welcome to bring their own.

 West and East Building Visitor Policies